SteffB23/Group-Project-1/README.md

 WHEN I enter my Id and email
 THEN I should be able to access the main menu
 WHEN I'm in the main menu
-THEN I will be able to choose something from the menu WHEN I choose something from the menu
+THEN I will be able to choose a meal or item from the menu WHEN I choose something from the menu
-THEN I should have an option to add more details
-WHEN my order is completed
+THEN I should have an option to add options to customize my order WHEN my order is completed
 THEN I can place my order (submit)
 WHEN my order is ready
-I SHOULD receive an alert "Your food is ready".
+I SHOULD see a modal display "Your food is ready".

 ## First Task for each member
 Amar & paul:
-Template of the first page style, links & functionality.
+Template of the first page style, APIs, form to enter employee ID# & password.

 Stephan and Yassin:
-Template of second page style, links & functionality.
+Template of second page style, links submit order button with modal to display a message and log all data to the console.

 ## What does the functioning prototype have in features for the first week? -->
-Check it out!
+We will have a UI, design scheme and form